 When photos appear incorrectly oriented on iPhone or iPad, flipping the screen of your device causes the Photos to flip as well.
-The only way to fix the orientation of photos on iPhone is to Rotate the Photos.
-You will find below the steps to Rotate Photos on iPhone and iPad.
+Hence, the only way to fix this situation is to Rotate Photos on your iPhone or iPad.

 Rotate Photos on iPhone and iPad

-As mentioned above, photos can end up being incorrectly oriented in the Photos app.
-This commonly happens when you flip your iPhone into Landscape mode and then take a Photo.
+As mentioned above, photos can end up being incorrectly oriented in Photos app.
+This usually happens when iPhone is switched to Landscape mode and then a Photo is taken.

-3. Once the Photo is open, tap on the Edit link located at the top-right corner of your screen (See image below)
+2. Once the Photo is open, tap on the Edit link located at top-right corner of your screen.

 In case you cannot see the Edit link, tap on the Photo in order to activate the top menu on your iPhone.

-4. On the Photo Editor Screen, tap on the Crop icon located at the bottom-left corner of your screen (See image below)
+3. On Photo Editor Screen, tap on the Crop icon located at the bottom-left corner of your screen.

-5. On the next screen, tap on the Rotate icon located near the bottom left corner of your screen (See image below)
+4. On the next screen, tap on Rotate icon option, located near the bottom left corner of the screen.

 This will cause the selected Photo to rotate 90 degrees.

-Tap on Done from the bottom right corner of your screen, whenever you get the Photo to Orient the way you want it (See image below)
+Once you are done, tap on the Done option from bottom right corner of the screen, whenever you get the Photo to Orient the way you want it (See image below)

 Similarly, you can Rotate other photos which may have ended up incorrectly oriented on your iPhone or iPad.